ktnlvr/gray-walls/wiki/content/rules/rolling.md

 - A 6 is always a _complete success_, you avoid everything unwanted.
 For now.

 Importantly, a _complete success_ does not guarantee that the player’s intended outcome occurs.
 Rather, it results in the most favorable _possible_ outcome!

+If you rolled when trying to actively do something (as opposed to avoiding something) and you chose not to [Resist](../resisting), you may mark one pip of the attribute